opencpu/opencpu-server/debian/readme.md

 To install the cloud server, simply install the `deb` packages in the following order:

 	cd ~

+	# Only if needed, see above
 	sudo dpkg -i libapache2-mod-r-base_*.deb

+	# Always needed
 	sudo dpkg -i opencpu-lib_*.deb
 	sudo dpkg -i opencpu-server_*.deb